Back to all Blog Posts

 3.2 Installing Marqo

-The first thing to do is start Marqo (you can set up our open source product, or start immediately with our cloud offering).
+The first thing to do is start Marqo (The first step is to set up Marqo locally and install the Python client).
 To start the workflow, we can run the following docker command from a terminal (for M-series Mac users see here).

 The next step is to install the python client (a REST API is also available).